gregsadetsky/RCade/cli/README.md

 ### Vanilla TypeScript
 Vite setup with TypeScript.
 Best for larger projects that benefit from type safety.

+### p5.js
+Vite setup with [p5.js](https://p5js.org/) for creative coding.
+Great for visual games and animations with an easy-to-use drawing API.

+### p5.js + TypeScript
+p5.js with TypeScript support.
+Combines creative coding with type safety.

 ### Vanilla Rust
 Trunk setup compiling Rust to WebAssembly.
 Best for performance-critical games.